 She will truly be missed and forever remembered by: her daughter, Rhoda A. Montgomery; and son, Samuel E. Henley Sr; two brothers, Robert E. Qualls, Orangeburg, South Carolina, Frank Qualls (Constance) Lancaster, New York; three sisters: Brenda Ernestine Qualls Watkins (Timpy/The Boss) Cleveland, Ohio; Beverly Annelle Haynes Upper Marlboro, Maryland, and Rosetta Qualls Russell Chattanooga, Tennessee; a host of Grandchildren, Great Grandchildren, a Great, Great Grandchild and numerous nephews, nieces, two brother-in-laws, her dear friend - Prayer Warrior Ruth Mooney, neighbors Curtis and Anna McClendon along with her Bethany Full Gospel Church Family.

-in memory of Mary Zola Hurt, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Mary Zola Hurt, please visit our floral store.